Elastic drifted Brownian motions and non-local boundary conditions: Introduction

-We are interested in the equivalence between \eqref{genFBC} and \eqref{BCIntro} for the Cauchy problem \eqref{CP}.
+where $ c> 0 $.
+The problem to find a probabilistic representation for the solution to \eqref{CP} and \eqref{genFBC} can be addressed as in \cite{FBVP2dov} via time change.
+Non-local boundary value problems can be considered as useful models for motions on trap domains (with irregular boundaries).
+The solutions to the problems \eqref{CP}-\eqref{BCIntro} ans \eqref{CP}-\eqref{genFBC} obviously differ except for a constant initial datum $f$.
+Here, we are interested in the equivalence between \eqref{genFBC} and \eqref{BCIntro} for the Cauchy problem \eqref{CP}.
 Thus, we focus on the lifetime of $\widetilde{X}^{\pm\mu}$ and we provide some connections between the fractional boundary condition and the corresponding process, that is a non negative and non decreasing process which is an inverse to a tempered subordinator with symbol $\Phi$ with tempering parameter $\eta = (\pm \mu/2)^2$.